-In L1 and L2, students should enter the number that will continue the pattern.
+On page 2.2, students should enter the number that will continue the pattern.
+They can check their answer by selecting MENU > Check Answer before they enter that number into the column labeled bricks.
 The continuation of the pattern will go 1, 3, 6, 10, 15.